-Apply today with Oink Money to find the best car loans available to you from our large panel of reputable UK lenders.
-We are a licensed credit broker and not a lender.
+Apply today through Oink Money and with the help of Monevo’s technology find the best car loans available to you from their panel of reputable UK lenders and brokers.
+Monevo are a licensed credit broker and not a lender.

 There are different types of car finance loans available, depending on your needs and current situation.
 They can be either general or personal loans depending who you take out a loan with, and some lenders will ask to guarantee the funds against the value of the vehicle.
 You may not always be able to borrow the whole amount required to purchase the vehicle as the lender may only wish to loan you what they think the car is worth.
 Most loans run from around 1 to 5 years but it can vary depending on your needs and individual providers may offer different products.

 This type of loan is great for those that wish to change their car often.
 They offer a chance to avoid paying a lump sum for a car, that many cannot afford to do.
 You can get flexible car finance loans depending on the kind of loan you decide to take out.
 They offer a feasible way to purchase or lease a car for as long as you need.
-Oink Money can help you find the best car loan deal available to you.
+Oink Money and Monevo though their lending panel can help you find the best car loan deal available to you based on your circumstances.

 While not a loan, cash is the most cost effective way to pay for your new car.
 It means that you will not have any interest added to your purchase, although this isn't often a viable option.

-A personal, unsecured loan is a great option for purchases between £1,000 to £25,000 and is the type of lending usually offered by a bank or building society.
+A personal, unsecured loan is a great option for purchases between £1,000 to £25,000 and is the type of lending usually offered by a bank or building society or through an online lender or via a broker.
 It’s a useful way to pay for your car because you can take the loan out for a number of years, often over a period which is longer than dedicated car finance.
 Monthly repayments can be quite high but you will own the car outright and the repayments tend to be lower than if you had borrowed using other means.
 Your credit rating will be assessed and this could affect your chance of securing the funds.

 Usually, with hire purchase (or HP), you will pay around 5-15% of the total cost of the car as a deposit.
 You will then pay an agreed monthly payment towards the car until you have reached the final payment.
 Only then will you own the car.